🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 Will insurance or Medicare cover a walk in tub for elderly?

 Many traditional insurance plans and Medicare do not treat walk in tubs as covered medical equipment.
-However, some Medicare Advantage plans, supplemental programs, local grants or veterans’ benefits may offer assistance for home accessibility projects.
-It is always best to contact your plan directly and ask about bathroom safety or accessibility benefits.
+However, some Medicare Advantage plans, supplemental programs, local grants or veterans' benefits may offer assistance for home accessibility projects.
+Veterans should ask specifically about the VA HISA grant for bathroom modifications.
+It is always best to contact your plan directly and ask about bathroom accessibility benefits.

 How long does it take to fill and drain a walk in tub?

-Fill and drain times vary by tub model, plumbing, water pressure and household water heater capacity.
-During a consultation, we can talk about general expectations and ways to plan around fill and drain time so you stay as comfortable as possible.
+Fill and drain times vary by model, plumbing, water pressure and water heater capacity.
+Standard models can take 5–15 minutes to drain.
+Faster drain systems are available and can reduce that wait considerably — which matters when you are seated in the tub waiting for it to empty before opening the door.
+During a consultation, we will talk about general expectations and ways to plan around fill and drain time for your specific situation.

 Are walk in tubs only for people with major mobility issues?

 Not at all.
 Many people choose walk in tubs for elderly before a major fall or health event, as part of a proactive aging-in-place plan.
-Early planning can sometimes mean more options, because you can choose a tub based on preference instead of crisis timing.
+Early planning typically means more choices because you select based on preference rather than urgency.
+Choosing a walk in tub while someone is still relatively mobile often results in a better-fitting product and a calmer installation experience for the whole family.

 Can I still shower in a walk in tub?

-Many walk in tubs can be equipped with a handheld or mounted shower wand so you can sit and shower.
+Yes.
+Many walk in tubs can be equipped with a handheld or mounted shower wand so you can sit and shower rather than soak.
 Some setups include curtains or glass panels to help manage water spray.
-We can talk through options based on your habits and bathroom layout.
+We can talk through the options that work best based on your habits and bathroom layout during a free consultation.

 Walk in tubs for elderly — blog and learning center